DRAFT

 Data Source: 1994 US Census Data UCI Machine Learning Repository

 Note: Datset donated by Ron Kohavi and Barry Becker, from the article "Scaling Up the Accuracy of Naive-Bayes Classifiers: A Decision-Tree Hybrid".
-Small changes to the dataset have been made, such as removing the 'fnlwgt'
+Small changes to the dataset have been made, such as removing the 'fnlwgt' feature and records with missing or ill-formatted entries.

 1.1 Data Dictionary